 The Duomo

-is another symbol of Florence.
+Another symbol of Florence.
 Virtually every photo you see of Florence includes a photo of the Duomo.
 It is the main cathedral.
-If you are brave and in good shape you can climb the 463 steps to Giotto’s Bell Tower.
+If you are brave and in good shape, you can climb the 463 steps to Giotto’s Bell Tower.
 But don’t do it if you are claustrophobic!!

 The Duomo was completed in 1436, with the dome designed by Filippo Brunelleschi.
-The only time to get good photos of the entire Duomo is very early in the morning before the crowds or late at night.
+The best time to capture photos of the entire Duomo is either very early in the morning, before the crowds, or late at night.

 The crown jewel of Florence is, without doubt, the Cathedral of Santa Maria del Fiore.
-This beautiful cathedral actually comprises three distinct sections, each representing a great Florence photo spot with unique photography opportunities: the cathedral itself, Giotto’s Bell Tower and the iconic Brunelleschi’s Dome.
+This beautiful cathedral comprises three distinct sections, each representing a great Florence photo spot with unique photography opportunities: the cathedral itself, Giotto’s Bell Tower, and the iconic Brunelleschi’s Dome.

 Riccardi Medici Palace

 The first Medici palace was the workplace of artists such as Donatello, Michelangelo, Paolo Uccello, Benozzo Gozzoli, and Botticelli.
 It is the Renaissance house… where it all began.
-Visiting the Palace only takes about 30 minutes so its’s a quick and easy visit.
+Visiting the Palace only takes about 30 minutes, so it’s a quick and easy visit.
 When you are finished with your visit, there is another great gelateria close by called My Sugar Firenze.

 Piazza di Santa Croce